Actindo-AG/Documentation/ActindoWorkFlow/Integration/02_ConfigureLoggingSettings.md

 # Configure the logging settings

 Define in the logging settings how long the different log types are stored.
+For a detailed description of the different log types, see [Logging settings](../UserInterface/07a_Settings.md).

 #### Prerequisites